-ICC T20 World Cup Betting Offers & Free Bets, Australia 2020
+ICC T20 World Cup Betting Offers & Free Bets, India 2021

 Twenty20 cricket was invented with the aim of welcoming a whole new audience along to watch the sport.
 The hope was that if it was would appeal because of its shortened format, with the England and Wales Cricket Board originally introducing it at the inter-county level.
 It proved to be a resounding success, with the first T20 match at Lord’s in 2004 seeing more than 27,000 people turn up to watch Middlesex take on Surrey.
 When Pakistan held the country’s first T20 tournament later in the year, 13 teams from all around the country took part.

 The first men’s Twenty20 international took place in 2005 when Australia defeated New Zealand, though it would be untrue to say that it was played in a serious and competitive manner.
 The two teams played in retro kits, for example, and players wore ‘retro’ facial hair.
 Yet the idea of international T20 matches was given credence and the notion of a competition on a global scale soon began to take shape.
 The first Twenty20 World Cup was scheduled for 2007 and it has been held regularly ever since.

-The 2020 T20 is hosted by Australia but has been postponed to 2022.
+The 2020 T20 was due to be hosted by Australia but has been postponed to 2022.
 India were then selected to host but due to the pandemic situation in the country it reverted to the back-up, The United Arab Emirates.
 Therefore it is UAE (with preliminary rounds in Oman) that will now host the 2021 version as planned and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
 As always if you want a bet look no further as we’ve assembled the best deals on this page to help you get more value.

 T20 World Cup Betting Offers for 2021